ulloap/credit-risk-classification/README.md

 - 18,655 loans were a true positive, and 100 were a false positive
 - 583 accounts were a true negative, and 36 were false negatives

--The balanced model predicted healthy loans 100% of the time, and risky loan 91% of the time, with an accuracy rate of 99%.
+- The balanced model predicted healthy loans 100% of the time, and risky loan 91% of the time, with an accuracy rate of 99%.
--18,646 loans were a true positive, and 119 were false positives.
+- 18,646 loans were a true positive, and 119 were false positives.
--615 accounts were true negatives, and 4 were false negatives
+- 615 accounts were true negatives, and 4 were false negatives

 ### Summary
 For this specific situation, the second model would be more fitting, as it's more important to predict high-risk loans, and the RandomSampler was more accurate.